 What is Involved

 The course takes place over 2 consecutive full days from 9.30am – 4.30pm.
 It is free to register for the course with a light lunch, tea, coffee and refreshments provided.
-The courses will take place in the below venues on the dates outlined.

 The sessions use a mix of group work, video content; and PowerPoint and group discussion to support the participants learning.